Babo96/ptc-captcha-solver/README.md

 ==============================================================

 #NOTICE
-##DUE TO NIANTIC IMPLEMENTIN RECAPTCHA IN SIGN-UP PROCESS, THIS SCRIPT IS NOT WORKING ANYMORE.
+##DUE TO NIANTIC IMPLEMENTING RECAPTCHA IN SIGN-UP PROCESS, THIS SCRIPT IS NOT WORKING ANYMORE.

 Description
 -----------